• Skip to main content

 As of this update, Hugh Jackman’s age was 54 years old on October 12th, 2022.

-And if you think that you are too tall to deadlift, Hugh Jackman is 6 feet 2 inches in height and still deadlifting impressive weight.
+And if you think you are too tall to deadlift, Hugh Jackman is 6 feet 2 inches tall and still deadlifts impressive weights.

-Watch the Hugh Jackman Deadlift that Brought Him Into the 1000 Pound Club
+Watch the Hugh Jackman Deadlift that Brought Him Into the 1000 lb Club

 Here is the video of Hugh Jackman deadlifting 410 pounds which put him into the 1000lb club.